CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 	> `CPlayerPed::ProcessControl` handles the gang recruitment which in turn can result in homies dropping cigarettes or bottles.
 	> When this happens, they are destroyed **immediately**.
 If those props are in the moving list right after the PlayerPed,
 	> this corrupts a pre-cached `node->next` pointer and references an already freed entity.
-	> To fix this, queue the entity for a delayed destruction instead of destroying immediately,
+	> To fix this, queue the entity for delayed destruction instead of destroying it immediately,
   > and let it destroy itself in `CWorld::Process` later.
 * **Wesser** contributed a fix to the SCM interpreter, where spawning a biker cop (`lapdm1`) with a type `PEDTYPE_COP` spawned a normal cop instead.
-This issue doesn't affect the default script, but might have affected mods.
+This issue doesn't affect the default script but might have affected mods.
 * Impound garages can now only impound cars and bikes (and their subtypes), as other vehicle types are either too big or cannot leave the garage without exploding.
 This puts a stop to helicopters and boats being impounded.
   {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_rern5vrm2H.jpg" thumbnail="auto"